5 Tips for Crafting a Cybersecurity Risk Remediation Plan

 You can also use Bitsight’s suite of continuous monitoring tools to plan and measure improvement over time.
 With Bitsight, you can align investments and actions where they will have the highest measurable impact for your organization’s cybersecurity program, as well as facilitate data-driven conversations around cybersecurity among key stakeholders.

-A common theme among each of these cybersecurity risk remediation planning tips is the need for reliable, easily accessible, and understandable data.
+A common theme among each of these cyber risk remediation planning tips is the need for reliable, easily accessible, and understandable data.
 Each tool and practice described here works together to ensure your organization’s remediation efforts are informed by data-driven insights, visibility, and context.